-- · delays in product shipments;
+- delays in product shipments;

-- · loss of revenue;
+- loss of revenue;

 - delay in market acceptance;

-- · diversion of our resources;
+- diversion of our resources:

 - damage to our reputation;

 - product recalls;

 - · increased service or warranty costs; or

-- product liability claims.
+- · product liability claims.

-WE HAVE LIMITED EXPERIENCE IN MANUFACTURING OUR PRODUCTS AND MAY ENCOUNTER MANUFACTURING PROBLEMS OR DELAYS THAT COULD RESULT IN LOST REVENUE.
+WE MAY ENCOUNTER MANUFACTURING PROBLEMS OR DELAYS THAT COULD RESULT IN LOST REVENUE.

 We have manufactured a limited number of our products for sales to customers.
-We may be unable to establish or maintain reliable, high-volume manufacturing capacity.
-Even if this capacity can be established and maintained, the cost of doing so may increase the cost of our products and reduce our ability to compete.
+We may be unable to maintain reliable, high-volume manufacturing capacity.
+Even if this capacity can be maintained, the cost of doing so may increase the cost of our products and reduce our ability to compete.
 We may encounter difficulties in scaling up production of our products, including:

 - problems involving production yields;

-- · quality control and assurance;
+- quality control and assurance;

-- $\bullet \quad \text{component supply shortages;} \\$
+- component supply shortages;

-- shortages of qualified personnel; and
+- · shortages of qualified personnel; and

 - · compliance with state, federal and foreign regulations.

 Manufacturing our products is a complex process.
 If demand for our products exceeds our manufacturing capacity, we could develop a substantial backlog of customer orders.
-If we are unable to establish and maintain larger-scale manufacturing capabilities, our ability to generate revenues will be limited and our reputation in the marketplace would be damaged.
+If we are unable to maintain larger-scale manufacturing capabilities, our ability to generate revenues will be limited and our reputation in the marketplace could be damaged.